 Novacam profilometers inspect with fiber-based non-contact probes.
 The probes:

 Examples of applications

-Very hot: In industries that handle extremely hot liquids, such as red-hot steel, plasma, or metals in continuous casting, the sensor probes scan the surface in process and on a continuous basis, detecting micron-sized surface variations.
-Materials that are evaporating, melting, or solidifying can all be inspected.
+Very hot: Materials that are evaporating, melting, or solidifying can all be inspected with Novacam rugged non-contact probes.
+In industries that handle extremely hot liquids, such as red-hot steel, plasma, or metals in continuous casting, the sensor probes scan the surface in process and on a continuous basis, detecting micron-sized surface variations.
 Surface roughness or coating thickness characteristics are delivered at high speed to help detect defects such as minute surface cracks.

 Radioactive: Low-coherence profilometers measure the pitting of radioactive targets and detect both surface and sub-surface cracks in weld inspection inside reactor cooling systems.